tclinken/fdb-otel-exporter/README.md

 # FDB OTEL Exporter

 The FDB OTEL exporter tails JSON FoundationDB logs and emits OTEL metrics.
-This project also sets up a simple local Prometheus and Grafana containers for local analysis of FDB logs.
+This project also sets up simple local Prometheus and Grafana containers for local analysis of FDB logs.
 It is not intended for production use, and has only been tested locally on a Mac.

 ![Example Dashboard](./GrafanaImage.png)